Skip to content Transforming your infrastructure into living assets

 • Dissolved oxygen

-• Nutrients (e.g., nitrate, phosphate)
+• Nutrients (eg, nitrate, phosphate)

 Monitoring with hydrological sensors allows you to:

-• Monitor water resources
+• Understand the condition of water resources

 • Prepare for extreme rises in water levels and flooding